photo by Andrew George on Unsplash

 At six months postpartum, many women will experience a decrease in prolactin production, leading to a reduction in breast milk.

 Even if you breastfeed past the six-month mark, your child’s demand for milk has significantly decreased as you begin to introduce solid foods and have passed significant early growth spurts.
 This decrease in prolactin also causes your breast milk composition to change and is more suited for your growing baby.
-The human body is incredible in its wisdom ????.
+The human body is incredible in its wisdom!

 Once your babe has completely stopped breastfeeding (which may be way beyond the 6 month mark!), prolactin levels will go back to pre-baby levels.
 The decrease in prolactin will cause you to stop lactating and help stimulate your natural menstrual cycle to return.
 Most women report getting their period back within one to three months of discontinuing breastfeeding, although this is not the case for everyone, AND THAT’S OK.
 Some women start menstruating while still breastfeeding, while other women don’t get their periods back until they’re 100% done making milk.
 It’s all normal.